-Now that I am seventy I don’t have the energy or the impulse I once had.
+Now that I am seventy seven I don’t have the energy or the impulse I once had.
 Most things of any note are done in middle years, when I wrote most of my books.

 My on-going projects in retirement have been and still are my writing, my painting, and my Hanging Garden of Crows Nest (front and back).

-Writing: As far as my writing is concerned I have some irons in the fire still, but with the advent of iPads the future of the book is now under serious review.
+Writing: As far as my writing is concerned I have some irons in the fire still, but with the advent of eBooks and iPads the future of the printed book is now under serious review.
 As a general rule I don’t like to talk too much about projects I am currently working on, so as not to jinx the process (for things most talked about are often lost).